 Excellent, modern design

 Emotion, color, and texture

 Build quality is not the best for expensive models

 Older designs that may be a bit strange for some people

 Lack of emotion, color, and texture in some devices

 Summary – KEF vs B&W

-KEF is a well known audio manufacture that has produced some of the best Bookshelf speakers, studio monitors, Bluetooth speakers, and other devices on the market.
+KEF is a well-known audio manufacturer that has produced some of the best Bookshelf speakers, studio monitors, Bluetooth speakers, and other devices on the market.
 They are well known for their sound quality, unique designs, and compactness.
-B&W on the other hand is also a well known audio manufacturer which has produced some well-known headphones and loudspeakers.
-The company is well known for its well designed and durable audio devices.
+B&W on the other hand is also a well-known audio manufacturer which has produced some well-known headphones and loudspeakers.
+The company is well known for its well-designed and durable audio devices.

-The fact of the matter is, you won’t go wrong with either KEF or B&W, especially at the higher price point.
+The fact of the matter is that you won’t go wrong with either KEF or B&W, especially at the higher price point.

 That said, they do sound different.
 So it is important that you buy what you can hear, and what you like.
 So, it’s best to listen before you buy!